 Kichwa Tembo Bateleur Camp offers just 2 sets of nine exquisite tents, each filled with beautiful antiques, wonderful linens and lush carpets.
 The luxury camp is tucked away at the foot of the scenic Oloololo escarpment – the rim of the Great Rift Valley, in Kenya’s iconic Masai Mara National Reserve.
-The olive tents might look simple from the outside but it is designed with all the comforts that you would find in a luxury accommodation.
-It was definitely not what I though safari tents looked like – from the antique map wall paper to the brass fixtures, crystal carafes filled with gin and sherry, jar filled with cookies – they had though of everything to made you feel special.
-Warm and friendly smiles everywhere – we instantly felt at home, 10,000 miles way, in the middle of the African Savannah.
+The olive tents might look simple from the outside but it is designed with all the comforts that you would find in luxury accommodation.
+It was definitely not what I thought safari tents looked like – from the antique map wallpaper to the brass fixtures, crystal carafes filled with gin and sherry, a jar filled with cookies – they had thought of everything to make you feel special.
+Warm and friendly smiles everywhere – we instantly felt at home, 10,000 miles away, in the middle of the African Savannah.

-Reminiscent of a bygone era, the common spaces are furnished with polished leather chairs, comfy sofas in jewel colors, leather trunks, old books and bound maps.
-There was fine china and sparkling crystals adding to the vintage safari vibe.
+Reminiscent of a bygone era, the common spaces are furnished with polished leather chairs, comfy sofas in jewel colors, leather trunks, old books, and bound maps.
+There were fine china and sparkling crystals adding to the vintage safari vibe.

 The bathrooms were beautiful with a footed copper bathtub, oriental rugs, double vanity sinks, outdoor shower area and beautiful fixtures and touches including a vase of beautiful red roses.

 We were woken up with coffee that the butler left at the butler’s pantry promptly at 6:30 in the morning.
 We had an hour before our morning safari.
 We spent some time outside at the deck looking at the hot air balloons rising up before heading for breakfast.
-Omelettes, baked beans, breads and fresh juices – bush breakfasts on the edge of the Rift Valley were an quiet an unforgettable African experience.
+Omelets, baked beans, slices of bread and fresh juices – bush breakfasts on the edge of the Rift Valley were a quiet an unforgettable African experience.